Deception Tip 37:

-However, there is a caveat here as well, most people try to mask or hide their facial expressions more than their bodily expression.
-So, even though there could be the potential for more signs of deception on the face, there are actually more signs of deception on the body due to the fact that most people hide the expressions that come out on their face.
+However, there is a caveat here as well, most people try to mask or hide their facial expressions more than their bodily expressions.
+So, even though there could be the potential for more signs of deception on the face, there are actually more signs of deception on the body due to the fact that most people hide the expressions that come out on their faces.

 That is exactly what we are going to talk about today in deception tip number 37.
 So, here it is deception tip number 37.
 People often try to mask their face more than their body when they tell lies, as a result, the body will have more leakage than the face.
 Here it is again, deception tip 37.
 People often try to mask their face more than their body when they tell lies, as a result, the body will have more leakage than the face.

-The body is very expressive, the face is even more expressive, obviously, as we’ve said, with all of the different muscles that go into it, all of the different micro expressions that can occur there.
-When it comes to the face though, a lot of people because they know that we’re supposed to maintain good eye contact, we have to look people in the eye, we need to watch their face etc. most people when they speak with other people they’re focused on the face.
+The body is very expressive, and the face is even more expressive, obviously, as we’ve said, with all of the different muscles that go into it, all of the different micro-expressions that can occur there.
+When it comes to the face though, a lot of people because know that we’re supposed to maintain good eye contact, we have to look people in the eye, we need to watch their face, etc. most people when they speak with other people they’re focused on the face.

 This can work to your advantage because then that means if they are focused on guarding their face, that means they are going to let their guard down on their body which means that you can watch the body to find signs of body language that will leak deception.
 These will be nonverbal cues that happen all across the body that can leak that deception.